AOMediaCodec/libavif/doc/avifenc.1.md

 :   Provide an ICC profile payload to be associated with the primary item (implies \--ignore-icc).

 **\--timescale**, **\--fps** _V_
 :   Timescale for image sequences.
-If all frames are 1 timescale in length, this is equivalent to frames per second (Default: 30)
+If all frames are 1 timescale in length, this is equivalent to frames per second.
+(Default: 30)
     If neither duration nor timescale are set, avifenc will attempt to use the framerate stored in a y4m header, if present.

 **-k**, **\--keyframe** _INTERVAL_